Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media

 \section{Long-Time Asymptotic Fitting Scheme}

 Given the lessons learned about getting accurate approximations of the asymptotic behavior of $\mathscr{s}^{ex}(t)$ (Sec. \ref{sec:theory}), we now proceed to estimating such long-time behaviors when $\mathscr{s}^{ex}(t)$ is extracted from numerical or experimental data, which often occurs in practice.
+The ensuing fitting procedure applies to the restricted class of microstructure described by long-time spread that involves the power law, i.e, nonhyperuniform as well as nonstealthy hyperuniform disordered microstructure described in Table \ref{tab1}.
 Clearly, such estimates require fitting the spreadability data at sufficiently long times.
 All such previous works \cite{wangDynamicMeasureHyperuniformity2022,hitin-bialusHyperuniformityClassesQuasiperiodic2024} estimate the exponent $\alpha$ in the asymptotic power law $\mathscr{s}^{ex}(t)\sim Ct^{-\frac{d+\alpha}{2}}$, $t\to\infty$ by taking the logarithm of both sides to get

 and then fitting this form at sufficiently large times $t$ using a standard least-squares regression, i.e., minimizing the sum of $\Big(\ln[\mathscr{s}^{ex}(t)]-\ln[\hat{\mathscr{s}}^{ex}_0(t)]\Big)^2$ for all data points.
 We use the hat symbol above quantities to distinguish the fitting function and fitting parameters from the raw data and fixed parameters.
 In what follows, we propose three types of fitting functions by incorporating correction terms to the original fitting function $\ln[\hat{\mathscr{s}}^{ex}_0(t)]$.